OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission. Learn more about our product selection process.

 9) Columbia Bugaboot III Snow Boot

-Among the best women’s and men’s winter hiking boots on the market, the Bugaboot III have a modern look that’s very sleek and looks great on winter trails.
+Among the best women’s and men’s winter hiking boots on the market, the Bugaboot III has a modern look that’s very sleek and looks great on winter trails.

 • Techlite Outsole